ethereumtf/eipfs/README.md

 ## Schedule

-- October
+- Phase 1

-.
-Week 1: E-IPFS Architecture and Design Improvements
+ a.
+E-IPFS Architecture and Design Improvements

-.
-Week 2: Developing a configuration schema for VPN connections
+ b.
+Developing a configuration schema for VPN connections

-.
-Week 3: Testing and improving the setup schema for VPN connections
+ c.
+Testing and improving the setup schema for VPN connections

-.
-Week 4: VPN tunneling related configuration and development
+ d.
+VPN tunneling related configuration and development

-- November
+- Phase 2

-.
-Week 1: Testing and Integration of VPN Tunneling
+ a.
+Testing and Integration of VPN Tunneling

-.
-Week 2: Implementation of file transfer function
+ b.
+Implementation of file transfer function

-.
-Week 3: Implementing and testing the file transfer function
+ c.
+Implementing and testing the file transfer function

-.
-Week 4: UI/UX Improvements
+ d.
+UI/UX Improvements

-- December
+- Phase 3

-.
-Weeks 1-4: User testing and bug fixes.
+ a.
+User testing and bug fixes.

 ## Links